How Does The Backfire Effect Shape Beliefs?

 The Leave campaign in the EU referendum also used the backfire effect to their advantage.
-According to a source at the BBC the Leave campaign in particular tended to submit statement of debatable accuracy either very late of very early in the day in order to get them communicated in morning new programmes.
-They understood though that amendments or having to retract inaccurate stories would only occur later in the day and by then the content was already circulating and had done its job.
+They understood that amendments or having to retract inaccurate stories would only occur later in the day and by then the content was already circulating and had done its job.

-The backfire effect demonstrates how the human brain instinctively and unconsciously protects your beliefs from harm when confronted with information that is inconsistent with those same beliefs.
+The backfire effect demonstrates how the human brain instinctively and unconsciously protects your beliefs from harm when confronted with information that is inconsistent.
 It does this by making those beliefs even stronger and so more resistant to change.

 The danger here is that fake news stories will inevitably lead to beliefs that don’t stand up to rational scrutiny becoming more entrenched.
 This could result in even more polarised positions for the two camps in American politics.
 Whether fake new stories were the difference between Trump winning or losing the US election is impossible to know.
 However, as most fake news was supportive of Trump it is possible that it had an insidious influence.

-Clinton should have avoided attacking Trump on a personal level as this just reinforced his supporter’s beliefs about both candidates.
+Clinton should have avoided attacking Trump on a personal level.
 The Democrats would have been better to focus on how they could persuade the undecided voters and engage Clinton’s own supporters.

-The backfire effects suggests that we should not try changing people’s deeply held beliefs as they won’t respond to rational argument.
+The backfire effects suggests that we should not try changing people’s deeply held beliefs.
 For marketers this suggests changing habits (e.g. a free trial) or using an emotional trigger to engage competitor’s customers.

-However, the backfire effect indicates that marketers should concentrate on trying to win over people who don’t have strong beliefs that run counter to their argument.
-This means not spending money on trying to attract heavy users of a competitor’s product as confirmation bias is likely to work against you.
-Further, work by Bryan Sharp indicates that loyal customers of established brands offer little opportunity to increase the frequency of their purchases.
+However, the backfire effect indicates that marketers should concentrate on trying to win over people who don’t have strong beliefs.
+This means not spending money on trying to attract heavy users of a competitor’s product.
+Confirmation bias is likely to work against you.
+Furthermore, work by Bryan Sharp indicates that loyal customers offer little opportunity to increase the frequency of their purchases.